Luieitalian/countries-api-app/README.md

 - [Twitter](https://www.twitter.com/luieitalian)
 - Discord -> lui#6662

+## TODOs
+- Clicking to the border countries on the detail page redirects to the clicked country

 ## Questions

 - The site is requesting the data again when clicked on the 'Back' button on country details page.
 And I think that causes efficiency problems.
 How can I fix it? ( I solved it by adding router, and moving getData function one component up which is App component.)